cjrosenthal/sharethedoggie/.clinerules/project_brief.md

 ### Project Brief
-"rag" is a web application to allow users to upload documents and then build a custom gpt that responds with answers from those documents.
+"Share The Doggie.com" is a web site to allow users to find dogs to borrow.

 ## User Types